ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicator_enrichment/indicator_enrichment.rst

 Multiple Enrichment Services
 """"""""""""""""""""""""""""

 When enriching a specific Indicator, you can specify multiple enrichment services from which to retrieve data.
-In this scenario, each enrichment service must be available for the type of Indicator you want to enrich.
+In this scenario, each enrichment service must support the type of Indicator you want to enrich.

-In this example, the request will enrich the zeverco.com Host Indicator in the API user's Organization with data retrieved from DomainTools and VirusTotal.
+The following request will enrich a Host Indicator in the API user's Organization with data retrieved from DomainTools and VirusTotal:

 .. code::